VADM Charles A. Lockwood Award

 Established in 1986, The Vice Admiral Charles A. Lockwood Award for Submarine Professional Excellence recognizes individuals (Active or Reserve) for achievement, contribution, specific action or consistent performance, which best exemplifies the traditional spirit embodied in the Submarine Force.
 Three awards are presented annually – one each to an officer, a chief petty officer and an E-6 or junior enlisted submariner.

-for outstanding performance as Weapons Officer on USS New Hampshire (SSN 778).
+for outstanding performance as Assistant Engineer on USS Georgia (SSGN 729) (BLUE).

-Lieutenant Commander Erin D. Gehlhausen is most deserving of recognition by the Naval Submarine League to receive the Vice Admiral Charles A. Lockwood Award for Submarine Professional Excellence.
+Lieutenant Hedgecoth is most deserving of recognition by the Naval Submarine League to receive the Vice Admiral Charles A. Lockwood Award for Submarine Professional Excellence.

 Vice Admiral Charles A. Lockwood, Jr.

 Vice Admiral Charles A. Lockwood, Jr.After graduating from the U.S. Naval Academy in 1912, Charles Lockwood served in the battleships Mississippi and Arkansas.
 Subsequently, he served in ten surface ships, commanding four; commanded eight submarines; and had command of two submarine divisions.